ryonryon/order-service/README.md

 ## Overview

-Treez is building a service that allows customers to place orders via a REST API.
+The company is building a service that allows customers to place orders via a REST API.
 We would like to be able to model the current inventory, deducting from inventory as orders are created, and adding inventory back if orders are canceled.

 Inventory records should include the following attributes: